This Restaurant Was Crowned Florida's Best 'Hole-In-The-Wall' Burger Joint | iHeart

 Writers used various sources to curate their list, including customer reviews on Yelp and Google, recommendations from local food writers, and personal experiences.
 They also put a focus on "unpretentious, hidden gem restaurants that typically fly under-the-radar, especially those in small towns or out-of-the-way locations."

-According to the roundup, Florida's best hole-in-the-wall burger joint is El Mago de las Fritas!
+According to the roundup, Washington State's best hole-in-the-wall burger joint is Eastside Big Tom!

-"Miami's contribution to the burger world is the fritas, a Cuban-inspired burger topped with a mound of crispy fried shredded potatoes.
-El Mago de las Fritas is a little one-counter diner with one of the best fritas in the city.
-The squishy hamburger bun is grilled lightly on both sides, and the potato strings are crispy and not too greasy.
-Try it with cheese and a fried egg on top."
+"Eastside Big Tom is a kitschy little joint that's great for kids — a walk-up shack that doles out thin, traditional burgers with a special creamy sauce called goop.
+There's a covered eating area with picnic tables in the parking lot, along with crazy yard décor such as life-size dinosaurs, murals, and cartoon sharks."

-This restaurant is located at 5828 SW 8th St. in Miami.
-They're available for dine-in, curbside pickup, and delivery.
+This restaurant is located at 2023 4th Ave.
+E in Olympia.
+They're available for dine-in, drive-thru, and delivery.

 Visit cheapism.com for the continued list of every state's top hole-in-the-wall burger joints.